 We set off at 5am from Warwick one cold Saturday in February for our day trip to Paris on Eurostar.
 I hadn’t been on Eurostar before and so was looking forward to the experience.
-We drove to a tube station on the outskirts of London and paid our £2 day ticket (for parking) and used our Oyster cards to hop on the tube to Kings Cross.
+We drove to a tube station on the outskirts of London and paid a small fee for all day parking (on street FREE parking may also be available) and used our Oyster cards to hop on the tube to Kings Cross.
 We headed straight to check-in and found there was no queue.
 Our boarding passes were scanned and bags put through a security scanner and then within minutes we were in the boarding lounge.
 This area is nothing to write home about but it has lots of refreshments and a reasonable amount of seating.
 We only arrived half an hour before our 8:30am train left and so hardly any waiting time before being allowed to board.

 We arrived just before midday and walked to our first stop of the day, Brasserie Julien, a restaurant we’d found online.
 I had been quite fussy with my requirements.
 I had searched for a long time for a restaurant which was traditionally French looking, had a good menu and at a reasonable price; we chose well.
 The food was delicious and typically French and the restaurant interior was stunning with a ceiling that reminded me of a Tiffany lamp, angelic paintings and large mirrors everywhere.
 There were a lot of locals dining and a few British accents audible.
 We spent 2.5 hours there enjoying the food and atmosphere and chatting to two local French women in broken French about our day trip.
 They actually bought us a glass of champagne at the end of our meal breaking at least one French stereotype.